hiibolt/KnowledgeBase/pages/CSCI466.md

 ## ER Diagrams
 Stands for Entity-Relationship, which models the structure data by how they are related.
+	- ### Entities
+	  Principle (base) objects about which data is stored.

+	  Can be considered a "thing" or a noun.

+	  Rendered as rectangles with inner text.
+	- ### Relationships
+	  Connections between two entities.

+	  Can be thought of as a "descriptor".

+	  Rendered as a diamond with inner text, or a mini diamond with text outside.
 - ### Data Model Types
 	- #### Relational
 	  Data is stored in relations (tables), and each table has one sole entry.